mmbman/Katagiri/1984-01-25-Blue-Cliff-Record-Case-53.md

 **Question**: I was wondering, they use the word “kill” – killing people?
 And then you said that that means something about waking people up so they can live fully...
 I don’t remember exactly what you said.
 Why use the word “kill” to mean that?

 **Katagiri Roshi:** Well, “kill” means to kill...
-I don’t know the term; I don’t know why you “kill”.
+I don’t know the term.
+I don’t know why you “kill”.
 But sometimes we need a very strong [word]... because we are very ignorant. *[He laughs.]* We should use a very big term, a strong term, and then we wake up.
 If we use always very gentle, soft words, then we don’t awaken, you know?

 So, that’s why Zen uses sometimes a very strong, very “hostile” word.
-But “to kill” simultaneously is not to kill; to kill is to be alive.
+But “to kill” simultaneously is not to kill; “to kill” is to be alive.
 Both.
 Or to “be free” means to hold.
 Always the two are interconnected.

 **Same person:** Hmm.
 So, always the word and its opposite?

 **Katagiri Roshi:** Yes, opposite.
-Not only the “kill,” “destroy.”
+Not only the “kill,” “destroy”.
 For instance, to criticize somebody is not to destroy.
-Usually we destroy; destroy or hurt people’s feelings.
+Usually we destroy; or hurt people’s feelings.
 But if you criticize somebody, I think not merely criticize.
 To put down people, or to degrade people’s virtue, et cetera, but simultaneously to make their life alive – enhance, support.
-That [means] basically there must be compassion on the basis of educating people, using the words, et cetera.
+That [means], basically, there must be compassion on the basis of educating people, using the words, et cetera.

 So in Zen, if you see the term “kill”, it’s not merely “kill”, [it’s] to be alive, to make something alive.
-So broadly speaking, that means “to kill” is to practice egolessness.
-Or “to forget”.
-“To forget” means to be, not to destroy yourself.
-“To forget yourself” means to raise your life, supported by the whole nature.
+Broadly speaking, that means “to kill” is to practice egolessness.
+Or “to forget”: “to forget” means to be, not to destroy yourself.
+“To forget yourself” means to raise your life supported by the whole nature.
 Like a tree, standing.

 It’s hard for us, because we have a big head, so we cannot imitate just like the trees.
 It’s hard.
 But we can do it.

 So for this, how can we do it?
 Forget it.
 Forget yourself.
 That means egolessness: forget the many preconceptions, ideas, and arguments, et cetera.
 Sometimes they’re important, but usually we should be free from that stuff.
 And then, just stand up.

 That’s pretty hard practice.
 That is the “kill”.

 #### 1:18:09 end of recording